-The Offord Centre is a multi-disciplinary research institute established in 1992.
-Through collaboration across fields such as child psychiatry, psychology, epidemiology, pediatrics, policy development, social work, and nursing, the Centre’s aim is to better understand children’s mental health problems with the overall goal of improving the lives of children and youth.
+The Offord Centre for Child Studies is a multi-disciplinary research institute established in 1992.
+Through collaboration across fields such as child psychiatry, psychology, epidemiology, pediatrics, policy development, social work, and nursing, the Offord Centre for Child Studies’ aim is to better understand children’s mental health problems with the overall goal of improving the lives of children and youth.

-Research at the Offord Centre for Child Studies is focused on early child development.
+Research at the Offord Centre for Child Studies is focused on promoting positive child development.
 We work to understand why some children grow up to be healthy, well-adjusted adults while others do not, and to find solutions that will help to prevent, or ameliorate, emotional and behavioural problems in children and youth that can result in a lifetime of suffering and disadvantage.

-Our researchers have earned worldwide recognition for their work, building Canada’s reputation for excellence in health research and confirming the Centre’s status as an international leader in the scientific study of the important issues that have an impact on children’s mental health and development.
+Our researchers have earned worldwide recognition for their work, building Canada’s reputation for excellence in health research and confirming the Offord Centre for Child Studies’ status as an international leader in the scientific study of the important issues that have an impact on children’s mental health and development.

-- Child mental health & neurodevelopmental disorders
+- Child mental health and neurodevelopmental disorders

-- Influences on child health & development
+- Influences on child health and development

-- Treatments, interventions, screening & services
+- Treatments, interventions, screening and services

-- Knowledge translation & community connections
+- Knowledge translation and community connections

 Application to Consumer

-Offord Centre research could not be done without partnerships and participation from numerous organizations, such as international health organizations, academic institutions, various levels of government, and at a more local level, schools and clinical service providers.
+Offord Centre for Child Studies’ research could not be done without partnerships and participation from numerous organizations, such as international health organizations, academic institutions, various levels of government, and at a more local level, schools and clinical service providers.
 The knowledge produced is then moved from the lab, research journal and academic conference to the people and organizations who can put the information to practical use.